ESTATE PLANNING AND REDUCING INHERITANCE TAX

 Protecting your estate and passing on wealth to loved ones is normally a big part of investment planning

 Estate Planning is the process of managing assets in the event of incapacity or death.
-Your possessions, property, pensions and money are all part of your estate.
-We can guide you through any potential liabilities that you or your family could be faced with and help reduce your inheritance tax accordingly.
+Your possessions, property and money are all part of your estate.
+It could also include your pension.
+We can guide you through any potential liabilities that you or your family could be faced with and help reduce your Inheritance Tax accordingly.
 Careful planning will help minimise taxes, court costs and legal fees.
 Our advisers will work with you to review your estate planning regularly as your circumstances and the tax rules change.

 We can offer financial advice on preserving your family’s wealth through financial gifting, trusts and other tax efficient ways to provide for your children and grandchildren’s futures.